Dr. Shannon Scott, Principal Investigator

 Little known fact: I was born and raised on the east coast of Canada (Prince Edward Island).
 Beaches, potatoes and Anne of Green Gables will always be close to my heart!

-I began my doctoral studies at the Faculty of Nursing in Fall 2013.
-For my doctoral research I conducted a realist review and realist evaluation of Lean (a quality improvement management system) in pediatric healthcare.
+I recently completed my PhD at the University of Alberta Faculty of Nursing in Fall 2018.
+My doctoral research included a multi-phase realist investigation of Lean sustainability in pediatric healthcare.
+I will begin my post doctoral fellowship in October, 2018 on the development and evaluation of a tool to measure the sustainability of complex health interventions.
 My research areas of interest are improvement science and implementation science.
 I am specifically interested in evaluating complex interventions used to improve the quality of healthcare systems using realist methodology.
 I have also worked as a research assistant at ECHO since 2012, gaining research experience on several nationally funded qualitative and mixed methods research grants.
-I will begin a post-doctoral fellowship in October 2018 on the development and evaluation of a tool to measure the sustainability of complex health interventions.

 - Faculty of Nursing Post-doctoral Fellowship, University of Alberta (2018-2019)